 We live in a digital world, but sometimes you still need cash, and the easiest way to get money is often from an ATM.
-They’re located almost everywhere – in bank branches, convenience stores, and street corners.
-However, it’s almost too easy to get cash, and we often forget that there are risks that come with using an ATM.
+They’re located almost everywhere—at bank branches, convenience stores, and street corners.
+However, it’s almost too easy to get cash, and we often forget that there are risks involved with using an ATM.

 Location, Location, Location

-Any place that is well-lit and has sufficient traffic is a decent place to use the ATM.
+Any place that is well-lit with sufficient traffic is a decent place to use the ATM.
 Those conditions make it harder to commit crimes of opportunity, and help will always be nearby if you need it.
-Even glass “booths” where you need to swipe an ATM card to enter are better than using an ATM exposed to the street – you can put everything away securely in your purse or wallet before walking out on the street, and it’s harder for anybody to get inside while you’re withdrawing cash.
+Even glass “booths” where you need to swipe an ATM card to enter are better than using an ATM exposed to the street—you can put everything away securely in your purse or wallet before walking out on the street, and it’s harder for someone to get inside while you’re withdrawing cash.

 Use ATMs That You’re Familiar With

-If possible, plan and withdraw cash from an ATM in a location you’re familiar with.
-You’re more likely to notice if something is wrong, and you’ll also minimize the number of ATMs that you stick your card in (reducing the chances that you’re caught in a card skimming scam).
+If possible, plan ahead and withdraw cash from an ATM in a familiar location.
+You’re more likely to notice if something is wrong, and you’ll also minimize the overall number of ATMs that you utilize (reducing the chances of getting caught in a card skimming scam).

 Tips for Using an ATM Securely